dart-archive/observatory/observatory/index.md

 ---
 layout: default
+site: "Dart Developer Docs - Observatory"
 title: "Observatory: A Profiler for Dart Apps"
 description: "Observatory is a tool for profiling and debugging your Dart application."
 snippet_img: "images/AllocationProfileScreen.png"
 short-title: "Observatory"
-header:
-  css: ["observatory.css"]
 ---

 # Observatory: A Profiler for Dart Apps

 Observatory is a tool for profiling and debugging your Dart applications.

 {% include observatory_fyi.html %}